leocornus/leocornus.buildout.cfgrepo/sample/python3/taiga-story.rst

 - Tasks are used to break down a story to small pieces of work
 - Team member could be assigned to task or story
 - Allow tasks without a story (Unassigned Tasks)
-- Sprint Taskboard is very intuitive: very nice view and drag and drop tasks between stories and across status.
 - Ability to customize status, priorities, severities
 - Ability to create custom fields for story, task and issue
 - Ability to customize team member roles for a Project.
 Default roles   include Design, Front, Back, UX, Stakeholder, External user, Design, Production Owner.
+- Ability to assign points for different roles on a story.
+- Points for a story is the total number of points from different roles.
+- Ability to add member to a project.
+- Ability to manage permissions for different roles on different
+  blocks: Sprint, User story, task, issue

+UX highlight

+- Sprint Taskboard is very intuitive: very nice view and drag and drop tasks between stories and across status.
+- Backlog view has full list of parking stories and a list of running sprint.
+- Backlog view has the ability to drag and drop stories to sprints

+Development fiendly features

 - Comprehensive REST APIs
 - Ability to integrate with Github, Gitlab, Bitbucket